ietf-rats-wg/draft-wallace-rats-concise-ta-stores/draft-ietf-rats-concise-ta-stores.md

 tastore.perm_claims:

-: Contains a list of [claim values](#claims) [I-D.draft-ietf-rats-eat] for which tastore.keys list MAY be used to verify.
+: Contains a list of [claim values](#claims) {{I-D.draft-ietf-rats-eat}} for which tastore.keys list MAY be used to verify.
 When this field is absent, TAs in the tastore.keys list MAY be used to verify any claim subject to other restrictions.

 tastore.excl_claims:

-: Contains a list of [claim values](#claims) [I-D.draft-ietf-rats-eat] for which tastore.keys list MUST NOT be used to verify.
+: Contains a list of [claim values](#claims) {{I-D.draft-ietf-rats-eat}} for which tastore.keys list MUST NOT be used to verify.
 When this field is absent, TAs in the tastore.keys list may be used to verify any claim subject to other restrictions.

 tastore.keys: